guitmonk-1290/AI-powered-SQL-Chatbot/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,python,html,css)](https://skillicons.dev)

-This repo aims at developing an AI-powered chatbot to chat with a SQL database.
+This repo aims at developing an AI-powered chatbot to chat with a SQL database using OpenAI's API.
+You can use other LLMs also.

 ## Project data flow